Lacy Baby Blanket Crochet Pattern

 Yarn

-I chose to use the New Basic Stitch Anti-Microbial Yarn from Lion Brand Yarns for this lace crochet baby blanket.
-This new yarn is a Craft Yarn Council worsted weight / #4, polyester/amicor blend yarn.
+I chose to use the Basic Stitch Anti-Microbial Yarn from Lion Brand Yarns for this lace crochet baby blanket.
+This yarn is a Craft Yarn Council worsted weight / #4, polyester/amicor blend yarn.

 I chose this yarn because Amicor provides long-lasting protection against odor, allergens, and bacteria.
 And it’s certified safe for babies, which makes it a great choice for a crochet baby blanket for my new niece.